 Time Travel 101 has been created by Princeton University’s Cotsen Children's Library.
 Unfortunately, due to the ongoing pandemic of COVID-19, the traveling classroom resources for Time Travel 101 are currently unavailable.
-Schools are able to find curriculum and printable digital images for all the Time Travel 101 lending collections here.
+Curriculum and printable digital images for all the Time Travel 101 lending collections

 Online curriculum and printable digital images for the following topics are available:

 - Illuminate me: Students are invited to examine and compare 15th century manuscript pages to better understand how books were created, and used, in the Middle Ages.